 2. Final Fantasy VIII

-The second-best FF game in our list is Final Fantasy VIII.
+The second best Final Fantasy game in our list is Final Fantasy VIII.
 This game was released in 1999 for the PlayStation and had some pretty big boots to fill following its predecessor.
 And fill them it did.

 Final Fantasy VIII follows the story of Squall Leonhart, a talented student of Balamb Garden who aspires to be inducted into an elite combat unit called SeeD.
 It opens with players embarking on one of Squall’s final exam missions, which leads to a graduation ceremony where he meets one of the other protagonists and love interest, Rinoa.
 The way the story plays out is pioneering in the series, as players switch between the narratives of Squall and Laguna.
 The pacing of the story is quite quick when compared to previous instalments, but this does not come at the detriment of its telling.
 It explores some mature themes throughout, from Squall’s personal anxieties to Rinoa’s recognition of her own power, Final Fantasy VIII moves at a pace that is both fluid and digestible.